Radio Better Offline: Edward Ongweso Jr. & Allison Morrow

 We're going to run our economy into the ground.

-We can just destroy China.
-It's like we're saying we're going to copy them.
+We can just be China.
+It's like we're saying we're going to confront them.

 And what is it that we're actually doing?

-In reality, it's just the actual, you know, the actual interest, excitement, capital is going to, I think, go back to the center of gravity, which is like, how do we just figure out the shiniest and most fearsome weaponry?
+yeah that's not even generative ai but that's where the actual excitement for any sort of artificial intelligence future is and this is i you know the generative ai stuff is talked about as if it is the future the transformative future of artificial intelligence in reality it's just the actual you know the actual interest, excitement, capital is going to, I think, go back to the center of gravity, which is like, how do we just figure out the shiniest, the most fearsome weaponry?

 I'm not saying it's as bad as the housing bubble, but consumer software, if we go back to the dot-com boom, I think it was like 45% of Americans had access to the internet.